 Maybe the poppy field in the “Wizard of Oz,” set on the route directly before the glorious Emerald City was no mere coincidence!
 How oddly prophetic that field of poppies also featured largely in this children’s classic written in 1900, some 15 years before the events that set the world at war.

 And it is the poppy that, instead of lulling us into forgetfulness and sleep, as it does Dorothy in “The Wizard of Oz”, in Ms. Michael’s picture book, it serves as a reminder of what and who should be remembered, as classic children’s books still are – with love!

-Please let your young reader be educated with this wonderful picture book as to the reasons we observe Memorial Day, so that the sacrifices of war and the men who fought in it, will not be forgotten.
+Please let your young reader be educated with this wonderful picture book as to the reasons we observe Memorial Day, so that the sacrifices of war and the men who fought in them, will not be forgotten.